Couples Therapy

 It is true that couples counseling may lead to an awareness of other issues that you and your partner might be struggling with.
 However, when the focus is to learn how to bring positively and closeness back into your relationship, many times facing all of the issues in a safe place with a trained guide it essential to a stable relationship.

-At the Place for Counseling our therapists provide caring, compassionate, and confidential guidance.
+At the Place for Counseling our therapists provide caring, compassionate, and confidential guidance to support you.

-You Have the Power to Make Your Relationship Better Together
+You Have the Power to Make Your Relationship Better.

-Relationships and marriages are hard and they take work and nurturing.
+Relationships and marriages are hard and they take work to nurture and grow strong.
 Having guidance through the process of strengthening your relationship and learning to care for it in a healthy way can make all the difference.

 With therapy comes greater understanding and some control over the choices you make in your relationship.
 Our compassionate therapists are here to help you in this journey.